-Plow Creek Fellowship, an intentional Christian community established in 1971, a mile south-east of Tiskilwa, Illinois, is announcing the close of its operations at the end of 2017.
+Plow Creek Fellowship, an intentional Christian community established in 1971, closed at the end of 2017.
 At its peak the community had up to a hundred participants in worship and common meals.
 Plow Creek Fellowship has been widely known for its u-pick strawberries and its sales of garden-fresh produce at area farmers’ markets.

 Plow Creek Fellowship members shared in a common treasury.
 It was closely affiliated with Plow Creek Mennonite Church, a member of the Mennonite Church, USA.
 The Fellowship was guided by a commitment to share life, needs and resources according to the teachings of Jesus and the practice of the early Church as told in Acts 2-4.
 Peace-making and solidarity with refugees gained the community both respect and criticism.
 Over the years, many weary city-dwellers took retreats at Plow Creek, appreciating the natural beauty of its woodland trails, starry nights, campfires, and good pot-luck food.
 Plow Creek Fellowship was the site of several summer camp meetings for Shalom Mission Communities of which Plow Creek Fellowship was a member.
 One camp meeting in 2008 hosted a music festival with inspiring teachings for more than seven-hundred campers.